openwallet-foundation/sd-jwt-js/packages/sd-jwt-vc/README.md

 To add revocation capabilities, you can use the `@sd-jwt/jwt-status-list` library to create a JWT Status List and include it in the SD-JWT-VC.

+You can pass a dedicated `statusVerifier` function in the configuration to verify the signature of the payload of the JWT of the statuslist.
+If no function is provided, it will fallback to the verifier that is also used for the sd-jwt-vc.

 ### Type Metadata

 By setting the `loadTypeMetadataFormat` to `true` like this: